How Our Modern Calendar Was Created

-Have you ever wondered how our current calendar came into existence?
+Have you ever wondered how our modern calendar came into existence?
 Have you read the Bible and found the months different from the calendar hanging on your wall?
 Today, let’s explore how time was measured in the Bible compared to how time is measured today.
 Join me as we walk back in time to discover how our modern calendar came to be.

 Ancient civilizations measured time with a variety of calendars.
 While each was different calender they measured years differently.
 Ancient civilizations used one of three approaches to measuring months: solar, lunar, or lunisolar.

 The solar calendars are set based on the revolution of the earth around the sun.
 The Egyptians would be an example of an ancient civilization that used a solar calendar that consisted of 365 day years.

 The lunar calendars measure time by the phases of the moon.
 The Sumerians used a lunar calendar.
 The lunar calendar consisted of twelve months per year, and the months were 29 to 30 days long depending on the month.

 With the lunisolar approach, the calendar is set to acknowledge both the phases of the moon and the solar year.
 The biblical or Hebrew calendar would be an example of a lunisolar calendar.
 The years are based on the solar year, but the months are based on the phases of the moon.